tdgrant1/denss/README.md

 the electron density of the object by default.
 If one wishes to impose D as a limit, enable --usedmax-on (off by default).

+While the NumPy implementation of FFT is most efficient when N is a power of two, considerable performance gains can still be gained when N is not a power of two, and there is no requirement in DENSS for N to equal a power of two.

 The electron density map is initially set to be random based on the random seed selected by the program.
 One can therefore exactly reproduce the results of a previous calculation by giving the random seed to the program with the `--seed` option and